Australian

 for settlers, who committed crimes were sent here.
 While in appearances

-a very pleasant place now, its history belies this near pastoral setting.
+a very pleasant place now, its history belies this near pastoral

-to Hobart, about 65 miles away, and overnight.
-Or, if you prefer a
+heading north again to Hobart, about 65 miles away, and overnight.

-beach stay, we recommend a cabin at Stewart's
+Or, if you prefer a beach stay, we recommend a cabin at Stewart's

 Bay Lodge.
-Large cabins with views of bay or bush, and a ten minute
+Large cabins with views of bay or bush, and a ten

-private beach walk to Port Arthur.
+minute private beach walk to Port Arthur.

 Day 8: Hobart & Mt Field

-Take the opportunity this morning to see historic Hobart’s waterfront
+Take the opportunity this morning to see historic Hobart’s

-- on Saturday the S
+waterfront - on Saturday the Salamanca

 Market occupies the streets, presenting Tasmanian food, goods